George G. Harrap & Co., Ltd. (London, UK)

 Size: 5″ x 7″

-Khaki cloth buckram covers include an arts and crafts movement inspired design.
+Khaki cloth buckram covers include an arts and crafts inspired design.

 An illustration of Goldsmith faces the title page.